awsdocs/amazon-eks-user-guide/doc_source/calico.md

 ## Stars Policy Demo<a name="calico-stars-demo"></a>

 This section walks through the [Stars Policy Demo](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/) provided by the Project Calico documentation\.
-The demo creates a front\-end, back\-end, and client service on your Amazon EKS cluster\.
-The demo also creates a visual management UI that shows the available ingress and egress paths between each service\.
+The demo creates a frontend, backend, and client service on your Amazon EKS cluster\.
+The demo also creates a management GUI that shows the available ingress and egress paths between each service\.

 Before you create any network policies, all services can communicate bidirectionally\.
-After you apply the network policies, you can see that the client can only communicate with the front\-end service, and the backend can only communicate with the frontend\.
+After you apply the network policies, you can see that the client can only communicate with the frontend service, and the backend can only communicate with the frontend\.

 **To run the Stars Policy demo**

-1. Apply the front\-end, back\-end, client, and management UI services\.
+1. Apply the frontend, backend, client, and management UI services:

    ```
    kubectl apply -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/manifests/00-namespace.yaml